This post may contain affiliate links. Please read our disclosure policy.

 buttermilk pie ingredients.

 • Lemon Juice: Lemon juice augments the acidity in buttermilk here!
 My motto for citrus juices is that fresh is always best.
-If you must use store-bought, try to find a frozen option that is frozen fresh juice.
+If you must use store-bought, try to find a frozen option that is frozen fresh lemon juice.

 • All-Purpose Flour: I use All-Purpose flour in this baked custard as a thickener.
 It has a lighter hold than cornstarch or tapioca.
 It will absorb some moisture and thicken the filling without changing the flavor.